m2ci-msp/eyetracking-data/README.md

 ## Background

-For details, see the [paper] to be presented at LREC 2018:
+For details, see the [paper] presented at LREC 2018:
 ```bibtex
 @inproceedings{Khan2018LREC,
   year = {2018},